GarciaInes/Scrum-Mastering/Review/Antipatterns.md

-### “Sprint Review, Much more than just a demo”, Scrum,
+### “Sprint Review, Much more than just a demo”, Scrum.org
 https://www.scrum.org/resources/blog/sprint-review-much-more-just-demo

 Things to watch out for